dianasulyma/Time-Series-Weather-Prediction-with-Prophet-from-Meta/README.md

 - Other daily meteorological measurements

 A total of **50 yearly files** were downloaded for the Vancouver Harbour weather station (one per year from 1970–2020).
-These were combined into a **single consolidated dataset** for analysis and model training.
+These were combined into a **single dataset** for analysis and model training.

 ### 🧠 Prediction Model